swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 First, the autocompleter in action.
 Make sure to try all the following cases:

-* &mdash; Control characters should not trigger fetch for results
+* &mdash; Control characters should not trigger menu
+* &mdash; Platform command chords should not trigger menu
 * &mdash; Close menu on tab out of field
 * &mdash; Close menu on outside click
 * &mdash; Tab when user is selecting item should prevent default